PrathameshDurgude06/Role-Based-Access-Control-Application/README.md

 Security Practices: Basic security measures, such as input validation and error handling, have been applied to prevent common issues like XSS or invalid data submission.

-Documentation: The README file provides clear instructions for setup and usage, with a detailed overview of the project's structure and features.

 Conclusion
 This project demonstrates a comprehensive approach to implementing a Role-Based Access Control (RBAC) system using React.js.
 It allows admins to manage users, assign roles, and define permissions while ensuring security and ease of use.
 The UI is responsive, functional, and provides a smooth experience for administrators managing their user base and access control settings.

-markdown
-Copy code